 Any of you who have been around me and Zeppelin know how that dog is completely attached to me.
 We have even joked that he and I have a codependent relationship.
 He wants to be wherever I am, and if I’m not around he goes into a depression.
-To my great surprise, that night Zeppelin laid right at Rich’s feet under the table for quite some time!
+To my great surprise, that night Zeppelin laid right at John’s feet under the table for quite some time!
 I had to fight some internal jealousy due to my dog seeming to have love and loyalty for someone besides me!
 LOL.

 And then the Holy Spirit started showing me something: aren’t we very often that same way with God?
 We have love and loyalty for the Lord because of what we anticipate getting from Him.
 We want to spend time with Him; we seek after Him because of what we can get.
-This quick bond of love/loyalty that Zeppelin demonstrates for Rich is because Rich brings treats to Zep each time he sees him.
-What would happen if Rich came over and didn’t bring the treat?
+This quick bond of love/loyalty that Zeppelin demonstrates for John is because John brings treats to Zep each time he sees him.
+What would happen if John came over and didn’t bring the treat?
 Do I seek to spend time with the Father only when I want to present my laundry list of needs or complaints?

 Zeppelin follows me around 24/7 whether or not I have treats in my hand.
 He just wants to be where I am and will position himself at my feet or in his line of sight just because he loves me and wants to be near me.
 Do I seek communion with The Lord simply because I love Him and desire to grow our relationship?
 Do I want to just rest in Him regardless of whether He answers my prayers the way I think He should?
 Do I want to be with Him simply because that is my favorite “place” to be?